jwlodek/pyautogit/README.md

 ### Installation

-An obvious prerequisit to installing `pyautogit` is to have `git` installed an in your system path.
+An obvious prerequisit to installing `pyautogit` is to have `git` installed and in your system path.
 Once this is done, you may install the module.

 To install `pyautogit`, it is recommended to use `pip`:
 ```
 pip install pyautogit
 ```
-This will also install `py_cui`, the Command Line UI builder library upon which the project is based, and `windows-curses` on windows systems, which is required for `py_cui` on windows machines.
+This will also install `py_cui`, the Command Line UI builder library upon which the project is based, and `windows-curses` if running on windows, which is a `curses` emulator for the win32 platform.

 Alternatively, you can install from source.
 Clone this repository and use `pip` to install:
 ```